FRAME OPTIONS AVAILABLE

 About the Frame

 These masterpiece frames are made of solid wood, with the exception of the F3242 frame, which is cast resin, and then covered with an outer layer of sculpting material called Gesso (pronounced like Jesso).
 You can see this outer layer on the side views of the frames.
 Gesso is a traditional mix of a glue binder, chalk, and white pigment, used to coat rigid surfaces, such as wooden painting panels as an absorbent primer coat substrate for painting.
-It is also used by sculptures to prepare the shape of the final sculpture (fused bronze) or directly as a material for sculpting.
+It is also used by sculptors to prepare the shape of the final sculpture (fused bronze) or directly as a material for sculpting.
 Gesso can also be used as a layer between sculptured wood and gold leaf.
 A collection of gesso sculptures is properly called gypsotheque.
-Please allow 5-7 weeks for this work of art.